 Please notify your veterinarian if your rabbit has been unwell recently or behaving differently.
 If this is the case, your veterinarian may elect to delay the procedure.

 All rabbits undergoing a surgical procedure will have a pre-admit health check with the surgery veterinarian on the day.
 Ideally your rabbit will need to weigh at least 1.2kg to be of a sufficient weight to undergo an anaesthetic.
+Find out how pet insurance can ease the cost of caring for small pets.

 Join our mailing list and be the first to receive updates from us.